Contents

 I myself am a bitcoiner (proud maxi) and at the same time deeply feel the injustice being done to the free human spirit around the world, so this year I decided to participate in Oslo Freedom Forum and draw inspiration, connection, and contacts with like-minded people.

-The First Two Days
+First Two Days

-Even though we might not perceive it this way in Slovakia, we belong to the developed world and our problems (even though the current situation is serious) are still nothing compared to what’s happening in the world.
-Yes, sometimes something reaches us through world news, we watch some documentary about life in a poorer country, and maybe we look up the ranking of countries by GDP per capita on Wikipedia, but such direct contact with people living in these regimes is much more powerful and at times overwhelming for me.
+The first two days of the conference were focused on lectures by dissidents and freedom fighters from all over the world.
+The entire program and recordings of the presentations are now available online.
+The lectures were very impressive and emotionally charged, and even though I am a very, very tough and rough guy, I often couldn’t help but cry.
+Even though we may not perceive it that way in Slovakia, we belong to the developed world and our problems (even though the current situation is serious) are still nothing compared to what is happening in the world.
+Yes, sometimes something from world news penetrates us, we watch a documentary about life in a poorer country and maybe we look at the ranking of countries by GDP per capita on Wikipedia, but such direct contact with people living in these regimes is much stronger and for me at times overwhelming.
+Each of the participants brought with them a powerful story, but of all I would highlight Paul Rusesabagina, a hero of the Rwandan genocide, who personally saved 1268 people from brutal death, and whose story was portrayed in the film Hotel Rwanda.

-In this conversation, they talk about Nostr, an uncensorable internet protocol that takes control of your communication away from companies like Meta, X, etc., and puts it in your hands.
-While these companies may share our ideals of freedom of speech, we must realize that they are subject to censorship pressures from states and cannot always resist them.
-In this conversation, they also warn about the dangers of algorithmic manipulation and how important it is to have the option to choose an algorithm that, for example, presents my daily news.
+One of the main ideals and goals of Bitcoin is freedom, because the freedom to trade, that is, to communicate freely economically, is directly related, if not identical, to freedom of expression.
+And for this reason, people like Jack Dorsey and Lyn Alden, who perceive Bitcoin as a tool for economic liberation, are also looking for solutions to provide freedom of expression to people in the same unstoppable and uncensorable way that Bitcoin provides for economic communication.
+In this interview, they talk about the uncensorable Internet protocol Nostr, which takes control of your communication from companies like Meta, X, etc. and puts it in your hands.
+While these companies may share our ideals of freedom of expression, we must be aware that they are subject to censorship pressures from states and are not always able to defend themselves against them.
+In this interview, they also warn about the dangers of algorithm manipulation and how important it is to be able to choose the algorithm that, for example, presents me with my daily news.

-And maybe you don’t perceive it today, but that darkness of authoritarian regimes is slowly creeping into societies where it was once unimaginable.
+Bitcoin has different meanings for different people.
+In our relatively advanced, wealthy and secure society, it is easy to narrow your interest in Bitcoin only to potential FIAT earnings, or philosophizing about monetary policy.
+Maybe it’s not yet fully graspable for you, dear bitcoiner, or pre-coiner, but Bitcoin is the hope of light, freedom and truth for millions of people around the world.
+And maybe you don’t notice it today, but the darkness of authoritarian regimes is slowly creeping into societies where it was once unimaginable.
 Bitcoin is humanity’s only chance to live in freedom and peace.
-With every unit of your economic energy that you store on the Bitcoin network, you help not only yourself but millions of people around the world for whom Bitcoin is the only tool for economic communication.
+With every unit of your economic energy that you store on the Bitcoin network, you help not only yourself, but millions of people around the world whose only tool of economic communication is Bitcoin.
+Stack sats (buy Bitcoin) as if your future, the future of your family, your commity and this planet depend on it.
+Because they do.